sert121/bharatsimLanding/README.md

 Created with ```create-react-app```
 ## Available Scripts

+To install project dependencies, run
+### `npm install`

-In the project directory, you can run:
+To start the app, you can run:

 ### `npm start`